-When a connection is first established, peers might not know how many receive resources the other has, nor how large these buffers are.
+When a connection is first established, peers might not know how many receive resources the other has, nor how large the other peer's inline thresholds are.

-As a basis for an initial exchange of RPC requests, each RPC-over-RDMA Version One connection provides the ability to exchange at least one RPC message at a time that is 1024 bytes in size.
+As a basis for an initial exchange of RPC requests, each RPC-over-RDMA Version One connection provides the ability to exchange at least one RPC message at a time, whose Call and Reply messages are no more 1024 bytes in size.
 A responder MAY exceed this basic level of configuration, but a requester MUST NOT assume more than one credit is available, and MUST receive a valid reply from the responder carrying the actual number of available credits, prior to sending its next request.

-Receiver implementations MUST support an inline threshold of 1024 bytes, but MAY support larger inline thresholds values.
-A mechanism for discovering a peer's inline threshold value before a connection is established may be used to optimize the use of RDMA Send operations.
-In the absense of such a mechanism, senders MUST assume a receiver's inline threshold is 1024 bytes.
+Receiver implementations MUST support inline thresholds of 1024 bytes, but MAY support larger inline thresholds values.
+A mechanism for discovering a peer's inline thresholds before a connection is established may be used to optimize the use of RDMA Send and Receive operations.
+In the absense of such a mechanism, senders and receives MUST assume the inline thresholds are 1024 bytes.